harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-sto-ci.md

   target="_self"
 />

-In this tutorial, you'll create an end-to-end pipeline that uses STO and CI steps to build an image and pushes it to Docker Hub _only_ if the codebase and image contain no critical vulnerabilties.
+This topic describes how to create an end-to-end pipeline that uses STO and CI steps to build an image and pushes it to Docker Hub _only_ if the codebase and image contain no critical vulnerabilties.
 This pipeline uses two popular open-source tools:

 - [Bandit](https://bandit.readthedocs.io/en/latest), for scanning Python code.